Air guide

 What wildfire smoke actually is

-Wildfire smoke is a mix of fine particles and gases.
-The fraction that drives most health guidance is PM2.5: particles 2.5 micrometers across or smaller.
-They are small enough to reach deep into the lungs, and the EPA treats PM2.5 as the main pollutant to track during smoke events.
+It helps to know what you are actually fighting.
+Wildfire smoke is a mix of tiny particles and gases.
+The part that drives most of the health guidance is the fine particles called PM2.5: bits 2.5 micrometers across or smaller.
+They are small enough to ride deep into your lungs, and the EPA treats PM2.5 as the main thing to watch during a smoke event.

-Smoke also carries gases and odor compounds such as benzene, formaldehyde, and acrolein.
-This matters for filter choice.
-A particle filter, no matter how efficient, does not capture gases.
-The two phases of smoke need two different filtration approaches, which is why the sections below cover both HEPA media and activated carbon.
+Smoke also carries gases and odor compounds such as benzene, formaldehyde, and acrolein, and that splits your shopping in two.
+A particle filter, however good, does not grab gases at all.
+The two halves of smoke need two different tools, which is why the sections below walk through both HEPA media and activated carbon.

-The practical goal indoors during a smoke event is to keep PM2.5 as low as you can in at least one room, while limiting how much new smoke you let in from outside.
+Your real goal indoors during a smoke event is simple: keep PM2.5 as low as you can in at least one room, and let as little new smoke in from outside as you can manage.

 Match CADR to your room

-Clean Air Delivery Rate (CADR) measures how much filtered air a unit produces, in cubic feet per minute, for a given pollutant.
-AHAM publishes separate CADR values for tobacco smoke, dust, and pollen.
-For wildfire smoke, the tobacco smoke CADR is the relevant number, because it reflects performance against small particles.
+The one number you actually want is how fast a unit cleans the air, its Clean Air Delivery Rate (CADR), measured in cubic feet of filtered air per minute for a given pollutant.
+AHAM lists separate CADR figures for tobacco smoke, dust, and pollen.
+For wildfire smoke, the tobacco smoke CADR is the one to read, because it is the test against small particles, which is what smoke mostly is.

-The EPA's guidance for smoke is to choose a unit with a tobacco smoke CADR of at least two-thirds the room's floor area in square feet.
-A 120-square-foot room (10 by 12 feet) calls for a tobacco smoke CADR of about 80 or higher.
-AHAM's broader rule of thumb is a CADR roughly equal to the room area, which gives you more margin.
+Here is the sizing rule worth remembering.
+The EPA's smoke guidance is to pick a unit whose tobacco smoke CADR is at least two-thirds of your room's floor area in square feet.
+A 120-square-foot room (10 by 12 feet) wants a tobacco smoke CADR of about 80 or higher.
+AHAM's broader rule of thumb is a CADR roughly equal to the room area, which buys you more margin, and during smoke more margin is good.

-If your ceiling is higher than 8 feet, size up.
-There is more air in the room than the floor area implies, so you need a higher CADR to reach the same result.
-When a listing gives only a room-size rating and no CADR, treat that as missing data rather than a substitute for it.
+If your ceiling is taller than 8 feet, size up.
+There is more air up there than the floor area lets on, so you need a higher CADR to get the same result.
+And if a listing only gives you a room-size rating with no CADR, treat that as a gap, not a stand-in for the real number.

 Aim for enough air changes per hour

-Room-size ratings are usually built around a modest number of air changes per hour (ACH), often around 2 to 3.
-During a smoke event you want more, because smoke leaks in continuously and you are trying to hold concentrations down, not just clean a sealed room once.
+The room-size rating on the box is usually built around a gentle number of full-room cleanings per hour, what specialists call air changes per hour (ACH), often around 2 to 3.
+During a smoke event you want more than that, because smoke keeps leaking in and you are trying to hold the level down, not just clean a sealed room once and walk away.

-A reasonable target during heavy smoke is 4 to 5 air changes per hour in the room you are using as a clean space.
-The simplest way to get there is to pick a unit whose CADR is generous for the room, or to run two units.
-Higher fan speeds deliver more clean air, with the tradeoff of more noise.
+A sensible target in heavy smoke is 4 to 5 air changes per hour in whatever room you have chosen as your clean space.
+The easy way to get there is to pick a unit whose CADR is generous for the room, or to run two units.
+Turning the fan up gives you more clean air, with the obvious tradeoff of more noise.

-Pick one room to protect well, ideally a bedroom, rather than spreading one undersized unit across the whole home.
-Keep windows and doors closed in that room, and run the unit continuously while smoke persists.
+Pick one room and protect it well, ideally a bedroom, instead of dragging one undersized unit around the whole house.
+Keep that room's windows and doors closed, and leave the unit running the whole time smoke hangs around.

 Use a sealed HEPA unit, not HEPA-type

-A true HEPA filter is defined by a capture standard: at least 99.97 percent of particles at 0.3 micrometers, the hardest size to catch.
-Labels like HEPA-type, HEPA-style, or 99 percent at a larger particle size do not meet that bar and can let more fine smoke through.
+A true HEPA filter is held to an actual standard: at least 99.97 percent of particles at 0.3 micrometers, the hardest size to catch.
+Softer labels like HEPA-type, HEPA-style, or 99 percent at some larger particle size do not clear that bar, and they can let more of the fine smoke through.
+For smoke, that difference is the one you care about.

-Equally important is whether the unit is sealed.
-Air follows the path of least resistance.
-If gaskets and seams let air slip around the filter, some smoke bypasses the media no matter how good the filter is.
-Sealed-system designs route all the air through the HEPA media.
-This is harder to verify from a spec sheet, which is one reason third-party CADR testing is useful: it measures the whole machine, not just the filter on its own.
+Just as important is whether the unit is sealed.
+Air takes the easy path, so if gaskets and seams let it slip around the filter, some smoke skips the media no matter how good that media is.
+A sealed-system design forces all the air through the HEPA stage.
+You cannot really see this on a spec sheet, which is one reason an outside CADR test is so useful: it measures the whole machine breathing, not just the filter sitting on its own.

-For smoke, prioritize a unit that pairs a true HEPA filter with verified CADR over one that advertises an exotic technology without published particle performance.
+So for smoke, lean toward a unit that pairs a true HEPA filter with a verified CADR over one that sells you an exotic-sounding technology with no published particle performance behind it.

 Add activated carbon for gases and odor

-Be clear-eyed about limits: for the health risks authorities focus on during smoke events, reducing PM2.5 is the priority, and carbon is a useful addition for odor and gases rather than a replacement for particle filtration.
+Keep the limits in view, though.
+For the health risks authorities worry about during smoke events, getting PM2.5 down is the priority, and carbon is a useful add-on for the smell and gases rather than a substitute for particle filtration.
+You want both, in that order.

 Avoid ozone generators, be cautious with always-on ionizers

-Do not buy an ozone generator to clean smoke.
-The EPA states that no federal agency has approved ozone-generating air cleaners for use in occupied spaces, and that ozone can cause chest pain, coughing, shortness of breath, and throat irritation, and can worsen asthma.
-Ozone is the same irritant gas found in outdoor smog.
-Using one during a smoke event adds a pollutant on top of the smoke.
+Do not reach for an ozone generator to clean smoke.
+The EPA says no federal agency has approved ozone-generating air cleaners for use in occupied rooms, and that ozone can cause chest pain, coughing, shortness of breath, and throat irritation, and can make asthma worse.
+Ozone is the same irritant gas in outdoor smog, so running one during a smoke event just stacks a second pollutant on top of the first.

-Ionizers and devices marketed with terms like plasma or ions are a separate caution.
-Some produce ozone as a byproduct.
-If you own a unit with an ionizer, you can usually run it as a plain HEPA filter with the ionizer switched off.
-The EPA notes ion generators can produce ozone at levels above what is considered harmful under some conditions.
+Ionizers and anything sold with words like plasma or ions deserve their own caution.
+Some make ozone as a byproduct, and the amount is not on the label.
+If you already own a unit with an ionizer, you can usually run it as a plain HEPA filter with the ionizer switched off, which is the safe way to use it.
+The EPA notes ion generators can, under some conditions, produce ozone above what is considered harmful.

-The reliable approach for smoke is mechanical filtration: move air through sealed HEPA media and carbon.
-It does not generate byproducts and its performance can be measured.
+The dependable move for smoke is plain mechanical filtration: pull air through sealed HEPA media and carbon.
+It adds nothing back to the room, and you can actually measure how well it works.

 The DIY box-fan filter as a supplement

-The Corsi-Rosenthal box is a DIY air cleaner built from a 20-inch box fan, four or five MERV-13 furnace filters arranged in a cube, a cardboard top, and tape.
-It costs roughly 50 to 150 dollars in materials and takes about 15 minutes to assemble.
-The EPA studied DIY air cleaners as part of its ASPIRE research into reducing indoor smoke exposure.
+If you want a cheap second cleaner, you can build one.
+The Corsi-Rosenthal box is a DIY air cleaner made from a 20-inch box fan, four or five MERV-13 furnace filters taped into a cube, a cardboard top, and tape.
+It runs roughly 50 to 150 dollars in materials and takes about 15 minutes to put together.
+The EPA studied DIY air cleaners like it as part of its ASPIRE research into cutting indoor smoke exposure, so this is not just a hobbyist trick.

-Testing at UC Davis and elsewhere found these boxes can deliver clean air at rates comparable to, and sometimes better than, commercial HEPA units, at a far lower cost per unit of clean air.
-MERV-13 is not HEPA, but it captures a large share of smoke particles, and the high airflow of a multi-filter cube compensates.
+Testing at UC Davis and elsewhere found these boxes can move clean air at rates that match, and sometimes beat, store-bought HEPA units, for far less money per unit of clean air.
+The filters in them are MERV-13, not HEPA, but that grade grabs a large share of smoke particles, and the high airflow of a four- or five-filter cube makes up the rest.

-Two cautions from the research.
-Performance collapses with dirty filters, so replace them often during a smoke event.
-And use a newer box fan kept clear of obstructions.
-Treat a DIY box as a strong supplement, for example in a second room, rather than a reason to skip a properly sized unit in your main clean room.
+Two warnings from that research.
+The cube falls off fast as the filters load up, so swap them often during a smoke event.
+And use a newer box fan kept clear of clutter.
+Treat the box as a strong supplement, say in a second room, not as a reason to skip a properly sized unit in your main clean room.

 FAQ